lverweijen/littletree/README.md

-LittleTree is a library that provides a tree data structure to python.
+LittleTree is a library that provides a tree data structure to python, which is both fast and flexible.
 It can be used to represent file systems, taxonomies and much more.

 ## Features ##